Download the FREE PDF Checklist “Due Diligence Is More Than Just a Home Inspection” Here:

 13) Research & Order Your Home Warranty

-We have written an article about doing your due diligence with Home Warranty companies.
-You may find that article here:
+We have written an article about doing your due diligence with Home Warranty companies – 5 Things You Should Know About a Home Warranty or Home Protections Plan.

 14) Review and Turn Around Documentation to Your Lender Promptly